CodeAndCake/HG2TWL/README.md

 ### Why are we doing this?

-This workshop is **for educators** who want to **use games to understand systems**.
-It's about deconstructing games critically and reassembling them with an inquisitive mindset.
+There's a movement devoted to sparking fun and engagement in dull subjects or inconvenient tasks, but this is **not a session about gamification**.
+The aim here is not to make maths (or any other subject) fun by turning it into a game.

+Instead, I want to share my experience using **game-making as a teaching method**.
+I spent some time asking students to make games about something they wanted to (or had to) learn.
+I believe that by making games, students gain valuable skills (researching, planning, prototyping, testing...) and the conceptual tools to make sense of the complex world around them (aka *system thinking*).

-The goal of this workshop is not to come up with game ideas, but rather **game-making workshop ideas**, which you can use to facilitate the learning of a theme / skill.
+The goal of this session is to come up with **game-making workshop ideas**, which **educators like you** can use to facilitate the learning of a theme / skill.

 # 1. Hacking...